chambliss/fast_library_search/README.md

 Add `search.py` and optionally `do_not_search.txt` to the root directory of your digital library.

 Then, depending on whether you use bash or zsh, you should open your `.bashrc` file or `.zshrc` file and add the function below.
 (This will generally be in your home directory; if you don't see it, use `CMD+SHIFT+.` to reveal hidden files.)

+Keep in mind that when you edit .bashrc/.zshrc, you'll need to restart any active sessions before the change will take effect.

 ```
 function lib() {